daxslab/no-captcha-php/README.md

 No Captcha Form Spam Filter is a PHP utility library for dealing with spam bots using unobtrusive and user friendly techniques.

-Applaying this techniques will help to reduce the span in your sites in more than 90% and users will not be annoyed with intrusive Captchas or extra fields.
+Applying this techniques will help to reduce the span in your sites in more than 90% and users will not be annoyed with intrusive Captchas or extra fields.

 ## The NoCaptchaAntiSpam Class

-The NoCaptchaAntiSpam Class can be used to declare Protection Rules, Include security code in forms and check if the form submission does not trigger any rule validation.
+The `NoCaptchaAntiSpam` Class can be used to declare Protection Rules, Include security code in forms and check if the form submission does not trigger any rule validation.

-For creating an instance of the NoCaptchaAntiSpam Class, the create() static function can be used:
+For creating an instance of the `NoCaptchaAntiSpam` Class, the `create()` static function can be used:

 ```php
 use daxslab\nocaptcha\NoCaptchaAntiSpam;